datalad-handbook/book/docs/usecases/RStudio_user.rst

 works.
 Max has learned that Git will not work with their new project, because there will be too many files and some dataset files will be too large.
 Max read the DataLad :ref:`Handbook Basics <basics-intro>` and is decided to use DataLad.
-They indeed want to version control larger files, and split files in several repositories, linked as "DataLad dataset hierarchies".
+They indeed want to version control larger files, and spread files across several repositories, linked as "DataLad dataset hierarchies".
-Max still want to use Rstudio and a combination of R and python scripts for the data analysis.
+Max still wants to use Rstudio and a combination of R and Python scripts for the data analysis.

-Bobby is a data manager who already learned (the hard way), how to handle datalad using Rstudio.
+Bobby is a data manager who already learned (the hard way), how to handle DataLad using Rstudio.
 They have also created a :term:`GIN` repository with :term:`submodule`\s for data and for code, using the [Tonic tool and templates](https://gin-tonic.netlify.app).
 He is happy to help Max, as he knows this will allow them to record analysis provenance.